 On March 26, 2018, MISO filed with FERC changes to the MISO Tariff to enhance the locational aspect of their Resource Adequacy Construct by (i) creating External Resource Zones ("ERZs"), (ii) allocating excess auction revenues through Historic Unit Considerations ("HUCs"), and (iii) aligning parameters used to calculate auction inputs such as Capacity Import Limits ("CIL"), Capacity Export Limits ("CEL") and Local Clearing Requirements ("LCR") with the use of these limits in the PRA.
-122 MISO's proposal is still pending at FERC; FERC's Staff issued a Deficiency Letter 123 to MISO on May 15, 2018, to which MISO responded on June 5, 2018.
-124
+125 MISO's proposal is still pending at FERC; FERC's Staff issued a Deficiency Letter 126 to MISO on May 15, 2018, to which MISO responded on June 5, 2018.
+127 FERC issued an Order on August 2, 2018 rejecting MISO's proposed tariff revisions but providing some guidance for a revised proposal.
+128